axibase/atsd/installation/aws-emr-s3.md

 tar -xvf atsd-cluster.tar.gz
 ```

-Set Path to Java 8 in the ATSD start script.
+Set path to Java 8 in the ATSD start script.

 ```bash
 JP=`dirname "$(dirname "$(readlink -f "$(which javac || which java)")")"` \